 Open Source DevOps Tools

 Continuous Delivery Workflow Example

 Continuous Delivery Workflow

-Also check my blog on CI: In software engineering, Continuous Integration (CI) is the practice of merging and building (and automation testing) all developer working copies to a shared mainline several times a day or sometimes on every code checkin (if infrastructure supports that).
+Also check my blog on Continuous Integration (CI): In software engineering, Continuous Integration is the practice of merging and building (and automation testing) all developer working copies to a shared mainline several times a day or sometimes on every code check-in (if infrastructure supports that).
 CI keeps the entire development team in sync, removing the delays due to integration issues.
 Please see my blog on “Continuous Integration”.

 @Mohammad Sami -Agile Transformation Coach

 NOTE: Please note that due to some technical issues we have lost users comments until February 2022.
 My apologies.
 Please do comment and share your thoughts in the comments below